kulapio/kulap-sdk/README.md

 yarn add kulap-sdk
 ```

-You will need to supply the provider whether from web3.js or ethers.js in order to initialize the SDK.
+You will need to the provider object to the constructor which will allows the SDK to automatically handle query and retrieve requests from blockchains the user is connected to.
+Also the access token doesn't required at the moment.

 #### Node.js